lagrangians2lasers/lagrangians2lasers.github.io/aboutL2L.md

 We meet on Thursdays at 6:30 PM in LHC 106.

 Interested in presenting?
-Please fill out our speaker form:
+Please fill out speaker's [Google Form]()

 Join L2L [WhatsApp group](https://chat.whatsapp.com/JMUyMXHGgXxBl9mI4NOWub) or follow us on [InstaGram](https://www.instagram.com/lagrangians2lasers/) to get new updates!